TEK5390 – Hydrogen Technology

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures for international applicants.

-The courses has a maximum of 40 places.
+The courses TEK5390 and TEK9390 have common admission, with a maximum of 40 places.
 Applicants are ranked by the following criteria:

-- Students with admission to the programme Renewable Energy Systems (master's two years)
+Students with admission to the master's programme Renewable Energy Systems (master's two years) have priority

-- For the remaining places, master students will be given admission on a first-come-first-served basis.
+For the remaining places, students will be given admission based on the regular rules (number of credits first, then on a first-come-first-served basis)

 Formal prerequisite knowledge